hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-server.html.md

 -> **Version note:** TFE supports Bitbucket Server versions 4.9.1 and newer.
 We do not test older versions of Bitbucket Server with TFE, and they might not work as expected.

 ~> **Important:** TFE needs to contact your Bitbucket Server instance during setup and during normal operation.
-For the SaaS version of TFE, this means Bitbucket Server must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and Bitbucket Server instances.
+For the SaaS version of TFE, this means Bitbucket Server must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and Bitbucket Server instances over HTTP or HTTPS and SSH.
+Bitbucket Server repository clone operations are performed over SSH on the port the Bitbucket Server instance uses.

 -> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using TFE's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).